github/docs/content/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site.md

 {% data reusables.pages.www-and-apex-domain-recommendation %} For more information, see "[Configuring a subdomain](#configuring-a-subdomain)."

+1. Navigate to your DNS provider and create a `CNAME` record that points the `www` subdomain to the default domain for your site.
+For example, if you want to use the subdomain `www.example.com` for your user site, create a `CNAME` record that points `www.example.com` to `<user>.github.io`.
+If you want to use the subdomain `www.example.com` for your organization site, create a `CNAME` record that points `www.example.com` to `<organization>.github.io`.
+The `CNAME` record should always point to `<user>.github.io` or `<organization>.github.io`, excluding the repository name. {% data reusables.pages.contact-dns-provider %} {% data reusables.pages.default-domain-information %}

 ## Configuring a subdomain

 To set up a `www` or custom subdomain, such as `www.example.com` or `blog.example.com`, you must add your domain in the repository settings.
 After that, configure a CNAME record with your DNS provider.